 Data classification - why and how to do it

-Every organisation has sensitive data – from valuable IP to Personally Identifiable Information (PII) to customer databases – and you don’t want it getting into the wrong hands.
+Every organization has sensitive data – from valuable IP to Personally Identifiable Information (PII) to customer databases – and you don’t want it getting into the wrong hands.
 Yet in most cases, if data is lost by your employees, it is by accident not intent.

 Therefore, if you could make your people consider data sensitivity first, you would solve most of the problem.
 Data classification (email and documents) does precisely that: it makes everyone aware of sensitivity at the moment they read a document or an email.